Hordeum pusillum: Germination

 Little barley germinates best when exposed to light, and experiences best germination after one to two weeks of pre-chilling.
 Anymore than that and the viability of seeds decreases over time.
 After two weeks of pre-chilling, little barley seeds go into dormancy, allowing little barley to overwinter and come back year after year.
-Seeds germinate best at 17 and 20 degrees C. The more mature the seeds, the better they germinate.
+Seeds germinate best between 17 and 20 degrees C. The more mature the seeds, the better they germinate.

 Pollination

 Pollination occurs during the winter through the summer.
 The center spikelet is fertile whilst the lateral spikelets are male and infertile.

 Weed control

 Little barley can suppress the growth of more desirable forage grasses.
 Little barley is best controlled prior to its dormancy in the fall or early spring, and can be further controlled through the use of the herbicides.
 Spring usage of herbicides has also been found effective at controlling the growth of little barley.
 Late winter or early spring treatment with Accent has been found effective.
 Prolonged usage of herbicides can result in higher tolerance.